AdobeDocs/campaign-classic.en/help/platform/using/privacy-and-recommendations.md

 ## Tracking capabilities {#tracking-capabilities}

+### Cookies {#cookies}

+Thanks to its tracking functionalities, Adobe Campaign enables you to track the browsing of your delivery recipients using two types of cookies:

+* A **session cookie** (nlid).
+This contains the identifier of the email sent to the contact (broadlogId) and the identifier of the message template (deliveryId).
+It is added when the contact clicks a URL included in an email sent by Adobe Campaign and enables you to track their behavior on the web.
+This session cookie is erased automatically when the browser is closed.
+The contact can configure their browser to refuse cookies.
+* A **permanent cookie** shared between Adobe Experience Cloud solutions.
+This enables you to identify the users who interact with the Experience Cloud solutions when they visit a website.
+The description of this cookie is available [here](https://docs.adobe.com/content/help/en/core-services/interface/ec-cookies/cookies-mc.html).

+Regulations such as the General Data Protection Regulation (GDPR) state that companies require the agreement of website users before installing any cookies.

+* You must inform users that your sites are equipped with web tracking tools via an authorization request (that comes up over the page, for example) with a checkbox to authorize the use of cookies, or add a banner at the top of the first page they land on, etc.
+* Pop-up windows should be avoided as they are often blocked by browsers.

+### Message tracking {#tracking}

-Thanks to its tracking functionalities, Adobe Campaign lets you track the messages sent and the behavior of recipients: opening, clicks on links, unsubscription, etc. For more on this, see [About message tracking](../../delivery/using/about-message-tracking.md).
+Adobe Campaign lets you track the messages sent and the behavior of your delivery recipients: opening, clicks on links, unsubscription, etc. For more on this, see [About message tracking](../../delivery/using/about-message-tracking.md).

+To do this, add [tracked links](../../delivery/using/how-to-configure-tracked-links.md) to your messages in order to measure the impact of your delivery and recipient behavior in the [Tracking](../../delivery/using/monitoring-a-delivery.md#tracking-logs) tab of the delivery dashboard.
+Tracking data is interpreted in the [Tracking indicators](../../reporting/using/delivery-reports.md#tracking-indicators) report.

+### Web tracking {#web-tracking}

-Adobe Campaign allows you to track and measure visits on Web application pages by inserting tracking tags.
+Adobe Campaign also lets you monitor how recipients browse your website: insert tracking tags to collect information and measure visits on web application pages.
 For more on this, see [Tracking a web application](../../web/using/tracking-a-web-application.md).

+The configuration of web tracking is presented in [this section](../../configuration/using/about-web-tracking.md).

-Adobe Campaign enables you to collect information on how internet users browse your website.
-For more on this, see [About web tracking](../../configuration/using/about-web-tracking.md).
+To further manage tracking, Adobe Campaign enables you to display an opt-out banner to stop tracking web behaviors of end users who opt-out of behavioral tracking.
+For more on this, see [Web application tracking opt-out](../../web/using/web-application-tracking-opt-out.md).

->[!NOTE]
->
->Regulations such as the General Data Protection Regulation (GDPR) state that companies require the agreement of website users before installing any cookies.
-You must inform users that your sites are equipped with web tracking tools via an authorization request.

-The configuration of the user tracking management is available for the web applications and landing pages with an opt-out banner.
-For more on this, see [this section](../../web/using/web-application-tracking-opt-out.md).

-You can also add [tracked links](../../delivery/using/about-message-tracking.md) to your messages in order to measure the impact of your delivery and recipient behavior in the [Tracking](../../delivery/using/monitoring-a-delivery.md#tracking-logs) tab of the delivery dashboard.
-Tracking data is interpreted in the [Tracking indicators](../../reporting/using/delivery-reports.md#tracking-indicators) report.